kl17kl/chess/README.md

 ## (Abstract Class) Piece
 **Package: Pieces**
 This class represents a chess piece entity.
 There are 6 different types of pieces.
+- has a position
+- has a state (i.e. active/dead)
-- has a position, state (i.e. active/dead), and alliance (white/black)
+- has a alliance (white/black)
 `<legalMoves()>`

 ### (Concrete Classes) King, Rook, Bishop, Queen, Knight, and Pawn